 3. Insulate Your Attic

-A lot of people put off insulating their attics because of the frontend cost involved.
+A lot of people put off insulating their attics because of the up front cost.
 However, installing attic insulation is an investment that will save you a lot of money in the future.
-As they say, money saved is money earned.
 Sealing your attic with insulation keeps all the heat in your living space that would typically rise into the attic and through the roof.
-The average cost for insulating an attic is around $1,300, but the long-term savings will well surpass that.
-Plus, insulating your attic increases your home’s resell value, further adding to its value as an investment.
+The average cost for insulating an attic can vary, but in most cases the long-term savings will well surpass that.
+Plus, insulating your attic increases your home’s resale value, further adding to its value as an investment.

 4. Use Solar Panels

 Solar panels are a significant investment up-front.
 Looking to make your home self-sufficient energy-wise will cost around ten thousand dollars, minimum.
-But, if you have the funds, it is possibly the best investment you can make into your home in terms of efficiency.
+But, if you have the funds, it can be a useful way to increase your energy efficiency.
 Not only are they great for the environment, but they can also cover up to 100% of your heating and HVAC costs.
 Plus, the federal government currently offers tax incentives to encourage people to convert to solar power.
-The cost of installing solar panels is a large pill to swallow, but the long-term benefits are phenomenal!
+The cost of installing solar panels is a large pill to swallow, but the long-term benefits can be significant.

 5. Put in a Storm Door